R.I.P. Charlie Kirk

 I’m sorry he was murdered, of course.
 It’s an awful thing, and I can’t imagine that the social repercussions will be good.

-I barely knew about Charlie Kirk.
-I knew his name.
-I associated him with the political right.
-I didn’t know his specific views.
+Before he was killed, I barely knew about Charlie Kirk.
+I knew his name and that he was associated with the political right.
+I didn’t know about his specific views or his way of conducting himself.

-I believe I once watched some minutes of a video in which he debated college students, but I hardly remember what I saw.
+I believe I once watched some minutes of a video in which he debated college students.
+But I don’t remember what was said.

-(I give pundits little mind.
-For example, I may have been the last person in the United States to have heard of Tucker Carlson or Rachel Maddow.
-I actually don’t know if those two pundits are meaningfully comparable; my point is just that I ignore famous people on both sides.)
+(I don’t spend much time listening to the pundits.
+For example, I may have been the last person in the United States to become aware of Tucker Carlson and Rachel Maddow.
+And no, I don’t know if those two pundits are meaningfully comparable; my point is just that I ignore famous talking heads from both sides.)

-I didn’t know any details about Charlie Kirk’s personal life: that he was only thirty-one, that he was married and had young children, that he was close to Donald Trump, etc.
+I didn’t know any details of Charlie Kirk’s personal life: that he was only thirty-one, that he was married and had young children, that he was close to Donald Trump, etc.

 Why am I writing, then?
 I guess to make the (obvious) point that most of us have nothing worthwhile and non-obvious to say.
-Lamenting is fine, because a life has been taken and human life is sacred.
+Lamenting is good, because a life has been taken and human life is sacred.
 But how many of us can responsibly attempt more than that?
 I’ve noticed a disturbing number of people on social media – friends of mine – issuing or sharing calls to arms.
-Calls to, like, hunker down with one’s family (and, by implication, one’s guns); or to join a civil war that, allegedly, already has begun.
-Which all seems dangerously overblown, especially since I don’t trust the average person to understand (a) Charlie Kirk, (b) his killer, or (c) his many and varied admirers and critics.
-Because I recognize that I know so little about these things.
-And because I see other friends, Ecuadorians who almost surely know even less than I do about U.S. politics, posting about Charlie Kirk.
-(Their condolences are unobjectionable; their hagiographic imagery is not.)
-Which makes me think, maybe people are doing this because it’s a bandwagon to climb onto.
+Calls to, like, hunker down with one’s family and one’s guns; or to join in fighting a civil war that, allegedly, already has begun.
+Which all seems dangerously overblown, especially since the average person can’t be trusted to have understood (a) Charlie Kirk, (b) his killer, or (c) his many and varied admirers and critics.
+Because I recognize that I understand so little about (a)–(c).
+And because I see other friends – Ecuadorians who know less than I know about U.S. politics – posting about Charlie Kirk.
+(Their condolences are unobjectionable; their hagiographic pictures and language are not.)
+Which makes me think, maybe people are opining because it’s a bandwagon to climb onto.
 (Which, arguably, I’m also climbing onto, hoisting myself up a little more surreptitiously than most.)